enlightn/enlightn-docs/security/host-injection-analyzer.md

 Make sure to configure a catch-all server block (Nginx) or VirtualHost (Apache) to catch all requests with unrecognized Host headers, specify non-wildcard server names and turn on the `UseCanonicalName` directive (for Apache).

+In case you do not have control over your web server configuration, you may add the `TrustHosts` middleware to your global middleware.

 If you use reverse proxy CDNs such as Cloudflare, they should automatically take care of this for you.

 ## How To Fix X-Forwarded-Host Header Injection